-Drawing on the famous psychological “ink-blot test”, what might our responses to these inexorably disappearing forms tell us?
-(Work in progress, late 2018.)
+Drawing on the famous psychological “ink-blot test”, how do we respond to these inexorably disappearing forms?

 Stills from various Anthropocene-related projects 2003-2018 including the photographic series Below the Line (2016) documenting the submergence of Venice beneath rising water levels and the Roads to Nowhere (2013) study of empty multi-lane highways ringing Dubai after the Global Financial Crisis.

 This page is hidden from searches — please do not link to it • all works © Adam Sébire • firstname.lastname@example.org • last updated March 2019